EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: INTRODUCTION

 \IEEEPARstart{E}{vent} camera captures high-quality data either in extreme lighting scenes or high-speed motion, which paves the way to tackle challenging scenarios in robotics such as Visual Odometry (VO), Visual Inertial Odometry (VIO), Simultaneous Localization and Mapping (SLAM), etc. This novel sensor offers many advantages over standard cameras including high temporal resolutions ($\mu$s-level), high dynamic range (HDR, 140 dB), low power consumption, and immunity to motion blur~\cite{GWPHKU:EVENT-SURVEY}.
 However, the event camera exclusively responds to moving edges within the scene, inherently resulting in sparse and asynchronous output.
 This poses a challenge in the estimation of dense depth and the recovery of detailed structures for objects and environments, especially in low-contrast regions where events may not be triggered.

-Previous works in event-based depth estimation, such as EMVS~\cite{GWPHKU:EMVS} and Ref.~\cite{zhou2018semi}\cite{ghosh2022multi}, have shown impressive performance in sparse or semi-dense mapping, while event-based dense mapping using non-learning methods remains a research gap.
+Previous works in event-based depth estimation, such as EMVS~\cite{GWPHKU:EMVS}, Refs.~\cite{zhou2018semi} and~\cite{ghosh2022multi}, have shown impressive performance in sparse or semi-dense mapping, while event-based dense mapping using non-learning methods remains a research gap.
 Learning-based approaches for event-based dense mapping are present in~\cite{zhu2019unsupervised, EventNeRF, tulyakov2019learning, nam2022stereo, ahmed2021deep, mostafavi2021event}, which rely on extensive training data and provide no guarantees of optimality or generality.
-Additionally, these approaches can only produce local depth maps and are incapable of reconstructing a globally consistent depth map.
+Additionally, these approaches only produce local depth maps and are incapable of reconstructing a globally consistent depth map.
 How to effectively exploit the sparse spatial information and abundant temporal cues from asynchronous events to generate dense depth maps remains an unsolved problem.
 This motivates us to investigate the complementarity between events and images, exploring the event-based dense mapping approach for inferring dense depth from sparse and incomplete event measurements.

 Meanwhile, event-based pose tracking has also gained significant research interest for challenging scenarios where the performance of traditional cameras may be compromised such as under extreme lighting conditions and very fast motion.
-Prior studies on event-based pose tracking using direct-based methods (such as EVO~\cite{GWPHKU:EVO}, ESVO~\cite{GWPHKU:ESVO}, EDS~\cite{EDS}) as well as feature-based methods (such as Ultimate-SLAM~\cite{GWPHKU:Ultimate-SLAM}, PL-EVIO~\cite{GWPHKU:PL-EVIO}, ESVIO~\cite{ESVIO}) has made significant progress in state estimation, while they are still in early stages.
-Besides, both feature-based and direct-based methods have their strengths and weaknesses in their respective aspects, contributing to mutual complementarity to some degree.
+Prior studies on event-based pose tracking using direct-based methods (such as EVO~\cite{GWPHKU:EVO}, ESVO~\cite{GWPHKU:ESVO}, EDS~\cite{EDS}) as well as feature-based methods (such as Ultimate-SLAM~\cite{GWPHKU:Ultimate-SLAM}, PL-EVIO~\cite{GWPHKU:PL-EVIO}, ESVIO~\cite{ESVIO}) has made significant progress in state estimation.
+Both feature-based and direct-based methods have their strengths and weaknesses in their respective aspects, contributing to mutual complementarity to some degree.
 Exploring how to better leverage or integrate the respective advantages of feature-based methods and direct-based methods for event-based pose tracking remains an uncharted area.
 This motivates us to combine feature-based and direct methods for a more robust and accurate event-based pose tracker.